LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W02-D2-FunctionScope-MoreOnFunctions.md

 - What does it mean to "call" a function?
   How do you do it?
 - Do you have to write all the functions you use?
-- What are the name of the parts of the function below?
+- What are the names of the parts of the function below?
   How would you call it?

 ```javascript